 i Overview of alternatives to litigation

-In Switzerland, arbitration is seen as the main alternative dispute resolution mechanism to ordinary state court litigation.
-Mediation proceedings have gained some popularity, but are yet to have a major practical impact.
+In Switzerland, arbitration is deemed the main alternative dispute resolution mechanism to ordinary state court litigation.
+Mediation proceedings have gained some popularity, but have yet to have a major practical impact.

 The rules contain a broad definition of what matters are deemed arbitrable.
 They extend to proprietary matters, which notably include proprietary matters pertaining to disputes in employment, antitrust and non-competition, family law, shareholder and real estate matters, as well as intellectual property law.

-The procedural rules ensure a wide party discretion to agree on procedural rules to govern the arbitral proceedings, such a discretion being limited by the core principles pertaining to fair proceedings and public policy only.
+The procedural rules ensure wide party discretion to agree on procedural rules to govern arbitral proceedings, such discretion being limited by the core principles pertaining to fair proceedings and public policy only.

 The rules provide a straightforward and rather expedient appeals procedure, where arbitral awards in international arbitration can be appealed to one instance only, the Swiss Federal Tribunal.
 The grounds for appeal are restricted to: